-Closely related is the question of investment in new technologies and infrastructure, specifically, in mobile and fibre technologies.
+Closely related is the question of investment in new technologies and infrastructure, specifically, in mobile and fiber technologies.
 Ofcom notes that its review is expected to consider how incentives for effective investment can be maintained or, for that matter, strengthened.
-Mobile network investment continues apace, with operators spending heavily on their current high-speed 4G networks and talk now turning to what future 5G networks might look like (for example, able to support uses “ranging from financial trading and entertainment to gaming and holographic projections”) and its likely commercialisation from 2020.
-In respect of fibre, considerable investment is being made in the sector in order to future-proof existing networks.
-BT itself has committed £2.5 billion to its fibre roll-out programme and Virgin Media announced last month a similar fibre investment programme of £3 billion, called Project Lightning.
+Mobile network investment continues apace, with operators spending heavily on their current high-speed 4G networks and talk now turning to what future 5G networks might look like (for example, able to support uses “ranging from financial trading and entertainment to gaming and holographic projections”) and its likely commercialization from 2020.
+In respect of fiber, considerable investment is being made in the sector in order to future-proof existing networks.
+BT itself has committed £2.5 billion to its fiber roll-out program and Virgin Media announced last month a similar fiber investment program of £3 billion, called Project Lightning.

-Finally, the Ofcom review takes place during a period of significant market consolidation, both in the UK and across Europe.
-A merger between BT and EE (a UK mobile operator itself formed by a 2010 merger between Orange and T-Mobile) is currently under review by the competition watchdog, the Competition and Markets Authority.
-A few weeks ago, the Spanish firm Telefónica confirmed the sale of its UK mobile operator, O2, to Hutchinson Whampoa, the current owner of Three.
-The deal will lead to the formation of the UK’s largest mobile provider and thus will also be subject to clearance by relevant authorities.
+Finally, the Ofcom review takes place during a period of significant market consolidation, both in the United Kingdom and across Europe.
+A merger between BT and EE (a U.K. mobile operator itself formed by a 2010 merger between Orange and T-Mobile) is currently under review by the competition watchdog, the Competition and Markets Authority.
+A few weeks ago, the Spanish firm Telefónica confirmed the sale of its U.K. mobile operator, O2, to Hutchinson Whampoa, the current owner of Three.
+The deal will lead to the formation of the United Kingdom’s largest mobile provider and thus will also be subject to clearance by relevant authorities.
 Such deals will no doubt shape significantly the relevant markets going forward, and any strategic review will need to take their likely effects into account.

 What the digital landscape will look like in another decade is anyone’s guess.
 What is incontrovertible, however, is that it will be transformed beyond all recognition, across Europe and the globe, and, in turn, will continue to present challenges to sectoral regulators and competition authorities alike.
 Solutions that have proven effective thus far may fail going forward, missing entirely the mark of constantly moving targets.
 Perhaps then, the sole lesson to be drawn is that in the face of digital revolution, the single and most effective arrow in an authority’s arsenal might simply be one of regulatory revolution.